ali-pahlevani/Map_Enhancer_Wizard/README.md

 **Map Enhancer Wizard** is a tool designed to enhance 2D Occupancy Grid maps, providing users with an easy way to improve the quality and usability of their maps through a user-friendly interface.

+Current features include thresholding, blurring, and morphological operations such as opening, closing, dilation, and erosion to correct common mapping artifacts.

 This is **version 1** of the tool.
 Future versions will include:

 - **Additional filters** for more versatile map enhancements